On the convergence of the drainage network with branching: Convergence of the finite-dimensional distributions

 This statement also holds if $l^{(n)}_x$ and $\overline{l}^{(n)}_{x}$ are evolving according to independent environments (in this case, we can think of $\tau^{(n)}_x$ as the first meeting time).
-Besides that, this statement also holds if we replace the l-paths by r-paths.
+Besides that, this statement also holds if we replace both l-paths by r-paths. \end{lemma}